-The order of the priorities listed above and in the Sector Plan may change as opportunities are evaluated against a myriad of factors related to the timing and realization of the opportunity and funds available to implement the recommendations.
+The order of the priorities listed above and in the Sector Plan may change as opportunities are evaluated against the timing and realization of a potential opportunity and funds available to implement the recommendations.
 It is not anticipated that PIP funds alone will be enough to implement all of the recommendations.
-The PIP is a dedicated funding source for Downtown Bethesda parks in addition to other existing funding programs such as Legacy Open

-Space, and ALARF (Advance Land Acquisition Revolving Fund).
+The PIP is a dedicated funding source for Downtown Bethesda parks in addition to other existing funding programs such as Legacy Open Space, and ALARF (Advance Land Acquisition Revolving Fund).